garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 Maybe it's alright
 Maybe it's ok, I don't know
 But I tell ya
-If my tears were money, i'd be a millionaire today
+If my tears were money, I'd be a millionaire today
 You know, the only thing I get to have right, now it's turning out all wrong, mama You can't believe what they've done to my song ma, that I wrote myself They put it in a plastic bag and they turned the bag upside down, mama